sea-salt-ed/Webie_Hacknight_OpenAI/README.md

 ## How to configure
 1. Install Python
 2. Clone this repository
+3. Add your API key in the .env file

 3. Run the following commands in the directory
 ```cmd